 April 30 – June 5, 2022

-A showcase of artworks and artistic creations by the 2020 and 2021 Woodstock Byrdcliffe Guild Artists-in-Residence participants including writers, performers, filmmakers, as well as visual and multi-media artists.
+A showcase of artistic creations by the 2020 and 2021 Woodstock Byrdcliffe Guild Artists-in-Residence participants including writers, performers, filmmakers, visual and multimedia artists.

 TESSA HUGHES-FREELAND: Passed and Present

 An exhibition and installation by Tessa Hughes-Freeland comprising a variety of cinematic elements.
 Known for her contributions to the Cinema of Transgression movement, the exhibition’s unifying concept – macrocosm and microcosm; an emotional consideration of natural phenomena through a physical and transcendental response – includes single-channel and multiple projections, an interactive kaleidoscope, a series of photographic prints, and a screening of a selection of films.